 This activity is open to all Citizen Foresters.
 No previous experience or knowledge is required.

-Volunteers who register for this activity will be required to attend a data collection day at Westgate Park on Sunday the 22 April, 2018.
+Volunteers who register for this activity will be required to attend a data collection day at Westgate Park on Sunday 27 October, 2019.
 The day will be divided into two sessions.
 Please note that volunteers will be required to attend both sessions.

 Session 1: Introduction to 'Providing for Pollinators' and the tools for monitoring them